Curtis-Davidson/williams-f1/Implementation/Checks/TunnelOps/Monthly Reports/TunOps-MonthlyReport.md

 - **Positive Momentum**

   Despite the complexity, progress is strong and continuous.
 The department has been extremely supportive, collaborative, and open.
-Myself being  integrated has been essential.
+Myself being  integrated has been essential part of out collaborative work.